armohamm/website-2/source/blog/nl/2015-05-20-animated-loading-indicator-with-isometric-cubes.html.markdown

 }
 ~~~

-Thats about it, see the [result](http://codepen.io/snap/pen/xbGLMY?editors=110){:target="_blank"}{:rel="noopener"} below.
+Thats about it, see the [result](http://codepen.io/snap/pen/xbGLMY?editors=110){:target="_blank"}{:rel="noopener noreferrer"} below.
 I also added some extra styling to render the cube as a wireframe like we have in our logo.

 <iframe height='284' scrolling='no' src='http://codepen.io/snap/embed/xbGLMY/?height=284' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/snap/pen/xbGLMY/'>xbGLMY</a> by Matthijs Kuiper (<a href='http://codepen.io/snap'>@snap</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

 ### Animation please

 To make the loading indicator complete we will add some animation.
-This can be done fairly easily with CSS by using __[@keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes){:target="_blank"}{:rel="noopener"}__ and __[animation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation){:target="_blank"}{:rel="noopener"}__.
+This can be done fairly easily with CSS by using __[@keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes){:target="_blank"}{:rel="noopener noreferrer"}__ and __[animation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation){:target="_blank"}{:rel="noopener noreferrer"}__.
 The `@keyframes` rule gives us control over the intermediate steps in an animation by defining keyframes (or waypoints).
 Each keyframe describes how the animated element should render at a given time during the animation sequence.
 The `animation` property lets you configure the timing and duration of the animation, as well as other details of how the animation sequence should progress.

 For our loading indicator we want the cubes faces to shift between 3 colors by animating the background color.
 To do this we create an animation named "color-shift" and add 4 keyframes: start, finish and 2 in between: